Turkey's Erdogan cuts short U.S. trip for Muhammad Ali tribute

 Broadcaster CNN Turk said that Erdogan had wanted to lay a piece of cloth on Ali's coffin, and had wanted the head of Turkey's religious affairs directorate to recite from the Koran, but that his wishes had been refused.

-An official in Erdogan's office denied this, saying that after attending Thursday's funeral and visiting the Muhammad Ali Center, he decided not to stay longer because he had "completed his religious service".
+An official in Erdogan's office denied this, saying that after attending Thursday's funeral and visiting the Muhammad Ali Centre, he decided not to stay longer because he had "completed his religious service".

 Erdogan praised Ali as a "voice of the oppressed" at the dinner hosted by Turks and other Muslims living in the United States late on Thursday, his office said.